Your Reversed Compass Reading

 The Nucleus represents the central issue the reading concerns.
 When interpreting your reading remember that the four sets of tiles surrounding The Nucleus relate to this issue in some way.

-Symbol: Wood
+Symbol: Knot

 The Western Tiles explore obstacles and solutions to strife caused by The Nucleus.

-Wan 6
+Bamboo 6

 Symbol: Fire